old-games/Wolf3D/README.rst

 Pyhesty
 SlashNet

-Special thanks to Adam Biser for helping1
+Special thanks to Adam Biser for helping!

 Russian version of the game has keyboard layout switch in Savegame and in HighScores menus.